Ukraine accepts 'core terms' of Trump’s proposed peace framework in a Geneva breakthrough

 ANCHORAGE, ALASKA - AUGUST 15: U.S. President Donald Trump (R) walks with Russian President Vladimir Putin as they arrives at Joint Base Elmendorf-Richardson on August 15, 2025 in Anchorage, Alaska.
 The two leaders are meeting for peace talks aimed at ending the war in Ukraine.
 (Photo by Andrew Harnik/Getty Images)

-President Donald Trump walks with Russian President Vladimir Putin as they arrived at Joint Base Elmendorf-Richardson on August 15, 2025, in Anchorage, Alaska (Andrew Harnik/Getty Images)
+President Donald Trump walks with Russian President Vladimir Putin as they arrive at Joint Base Elmendorf-Richardson on August 15, 2025, in Anchorage, Alaska (Andrew Harnik/Getty Images)

 The deal is being hammered out on multiple fronts.
 While diplomats met in Geneva, Army Secretary Dan Driscoll conducted direct talks with Russian officials in the United Arab Emirates on Monday and Tuesday.

-A US official reportedly confirmed that the Ukrainians were fully aware of the meeting, countering claims of backroom deals, and stated that all sides are "eager to reach a deal as soon as possible."
+A US official reportedly confirmed that the Ukrainians were fully aware of the meeting, countering claims of alleged backroom deals, and stated that all sides are "eager to reach a deal as soon as possible."

 "The talks are going well and we remain optimistic," said Driscoll spokesperson Jeff Tolbert, highlighting the administration's "closely synchronized" approach.